im-github-training/1-introduction-to-github/.github/steps/1-step.md

 A more appropriate name would be something like `lesson/1`, that way we can keep the files for each lesson separate.

-Now let's rename the branch using `git branch -m`:
+Let's go ahead and rename the `feature` branch using `git branch -m`:

 <!--
 ```shellSession